kio344/kio344/README.md

  <div align="center">

  ***A lot more..***
- - These days, I’m studying full stack developer course. 😊
+ - These days, I’m studying back-end developer course. 😊
- -
+ - The things I am studying to become a developer are Java, Html&Css, JSP, and MySQL.
+   And I'm going to study Android
  - I spend most of my time studying since I’ve always wanted to improve my ability 😎
  -